erkundanec/kundan-reads/source/aiml/machine_learning/Introduction.md

----
-id: intro
-title: Introduction
+# Introduction
-description: Types of machine learning algorithms
+## Types of machine learning algorithms
-sidebar_position: 1
----

 # Introduction
 Broadly, there are 3 types of Machine Learning Algorithms.